13 May, 2020

 2. Infrastructure, which should become the identity of India;

-3. System, based on 21st century technology driven arrangements;
+3. System, based on 21st-century technology-driven arrangements;

 4. Vibrant Demography, which is our source of energy for a self-reliant India; and

 5. Demand, whereby the strength of our demand and supply chain should be utilized to full capacity.
-He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfill, the demand.
+He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfil, the demand.

 Atmanirbhar Bharat Abhiyaan

 Prime Minister announced a special economic package and gave a clarion call for Atmanirbhar Bharat.
-He noted that this package, taken together with earlier announcements by the government during COVID crisis and decisions taken by RBI, is to the tune of Rs 20 lakh crore, which is equivalent to almost 10% of India’s GDP.
+He noted that this package, taken together with earlier announcements by the government during the COVID crisis and decisions taken by RBI, is to the tune of Rs 20 lakh crore, which is equivalent to almost 10% of India’s GDP.